spriyadarshinivelan-05/COVID_API_Project/README.md

 1.API Integration – Fetch real-time COVID-19 data using a public COVID API.

 2.Data Extraction – Extract confirmed cases, recovered cases, and death statistics from the API’s JSON response.

 3.Data Processing – Clean and convert raw data into a structured format using Python and Pandas.

 4.Data Analysis – Analyze daily and cumulative COVID-19 trends.

 5.Data Visualization – Create visual representations such as line charts and bar graphs using Matplotlib.

 6.Error Handling – Handle API request errors and missing or inconsistent data.

 7.Documentation – Document project workflow, results, and output screenshots in the README file.

 ---
 ## Tools Used: ##
-1.Python – Core programming language used for API integration, data processing, and analysis.
+-Python – Core programming language used for API integration, data processing, and analysis.

-2.Public COVID-19 API – Used to fetch real-time COVID-19 data in JSON format.
+-Public COVID-19 API – Used to fetch real-time COVID-19 data in JSON format.

-3.Requests Library – To send HTTP requests and receive responses from the API.
+-Requests Library – To send HTTP requests and receive responses from the API.

-4.Pandas – For data cleaning, manipulation, and converting raw data into structured tables.
+-Pandas – For data cleaning, manipulation, and converting raw data into structured tables.

-5.Matplotlib – To create data visualizations such as line charts and bar graphs.
+-Matplotlib – To create data visualizations such as line charts and bar graphs.

 ---
 ## Advantages: ##
-1.Uses real-time data from a public API.
+-Uses real-time data from a public API.

-2.No API key required (free and easy access).
+-No API key required (free and easy access).

-3.Simple and easy to understand implementation.
+-Simple and easy to understand implementation.

-4.Provides clear insights using visual charts and graphs.
+-Provides clear insights using visual charts and graphs.

-5.Improves practical skills in API integration and data visualization.
+-Improves practical skills in API integration and data visualization.

-6.Helps understand real-world cryptocurrency market trends.
+-Helps understand real-world cryptocurrency market trends.

-7.Industry-relevant project (finance and data analytics domain).
+-Industry-relevant project (finance and data analytics domain).

 ---
 ## Scope Of THe Project: ##